hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 This is a classic modular contractural pattern.

 But we have an application to build.
-So how does ModuleA get an instance of an account loader, when it knows nothing about ModuleB?
+So how can ModuleA get an instance of an account loader, when it knows nothing about ModuleB?

 Let's take a look.